jameesjohn/subscription-manager/README.md

   connection
   credentials as required.
 - Run `php artisan key:gen` to generate the app key.
-- Next, we need to run the `init.sql` file which can be found at `database/seeders/init.sql`.
+- Next, we need to run seeders which will run the `database/seeders/init.sql` file to initialize the database.
-  This file contains the required database initializations necessary for our app to run.
 - Run `npm run dev` to compile all the javascript.
 - Run `php artisan serve` to start the application.
 - Voila, the application is now running at `http://localhost:8000/`.

+## Tests

+The subscriber API is well tested, and tests can be run via `php artisan test`.